ofnode/of/README.md

 Run `git clone https://github.com/ofnode/of --depth 1 --recursive` in a command line.

-Step 2: Install
+Step 2: Prepare
 ---------------

-Install needed developer packages for your OS with:
+Install required developer packages for your OS with:

 #### For Linux: